-Comment on the October 28 prediction: A perfectly CORRECT prediction, as prices rose the next day to $3.45.
+Comment on the January 28 prediction: Right on the money, as prices rose last Thursday to $3.39.
+CORRECT.

 Wednesday, February 5, 2014, 7:45PM: Wholesale prices are right where they were at the last price hike, but retail prices have fallen from $3.39 to as low as $3.13 in Cedar Springs.
 Seems like it is Thursday Price Hike Time, back to around $3.39 I predict. — Ed A.